-Definitions: Objects: An "object" in the context of the AutoTouch+ automation is any channel touched, but with the un-touch suppressed by a special mode).
+"Held" Objects: This is an object being touched with a finger (or an object after being untouched but with the un-touch suppressed by a special mode).
+Held obtouched, but with the un-touch suppressed by a special mode).
 Held objects are indicated by underlined values (Vista), displayed fader values in dB (Vista) or an associated LED being lit (D950).